 Cape Town’s restaurant scene is buzzing with hot new chefs and go-to favourites.
-Whether you feel like a tapas bar, sushi spot or hip coffee shop, the choices are endless.
-Here’s our list of the best restaurants in the Mother City in every category from bistros to Italian trattorias and tapas bars to steakhouses.
+Whether you’re in the mood for a tapas bar, sushi spot or hip coffee shop, the choices are endless.
+Here’s our list of the best restaurants in the Mother City in every category, from bistros to Italian trattorias and tapas bars to steakhouses.

-This list is our critics’ pick of Cape Town’s best restaurants, as rated and reviewed for the 2017 Eat Out magazine, with a section below for some new spots to look out for.
+This list includes our critics’ pick of Cape Town’s best restaurants, as rated and reviewed for the 2017 Eat Out magazine, as well as restaurants that have wowed our online critics since its publication.

 Gold Restaurant (Green Point)

-The vast menu features tastes and styles of cooking from the far north of the continent down to the Cape, with flavours ranging from hot and spicy to soft and gentle.
-Look forward to Xhosa pot breads, Mozambican peri-peri wings, Tanzanian mango-and-lime chicken, and Cape Malay seafood curry.
+The vast menu here features tastes and styles of cooking from the far north of the continent down to the Cape, with flavours ranging from hot and spicy to soft and gentle.
+Look forward to Zanzibar soup, South African roosterkoek, Botswana seswaa masala, Tanzanian spinach, and East African mango-and-lime chicken.

-This is a popular spot with tasty classics, from meaty grills to peri-peri prawns and Senegalese line fish.
+This is a popular spot for tourists with tasty classics, from meaty grills to peri-peri prawns and Senegalese line fish.
 The legendary buffet is a pan-African feast, including croc pies, mopane worms, Moroccan tagines, Karoo lamb, bobotie and bunny chow.
-An essential tourist experience.

 Banks Burgers (Newlands)

 This is fast food made fresh, minus the additives and preservatives.
-Burgers will hit the spot, with gloriously golden brioche buns, dripping, juicy pure-beef patties, cheese, slightly crunchy pickles, caramelised or fresh onion, and secret sauce.
-Choose from potato and sweet-potato fries, made with the skins on.
-There are also carb-conscious options.
+Burgers hit the spot, with gloriously golden buns, dripping, juicy pure-beef patties, cheese, slightly crunchy pickles, caramelised or fresh onion, and secret sauce.
+Choose from potato or sweet-potato fries, house slaw, or onion rings as accompaniments.
+There are also carb-conscious and veggie-friendly options.

 Burger & Lobster (City Bowl)

-Tuck into dishes like lobster-and-bacon mac ‘n cheese, prawn rolls, and surf-and-turf options like a burger with a 250g steak patty, lobster meat, brie and truffle mayo at this Bree Street hot spot.
+Tuck into dishes like prawn rolls or a burger with a 250g steak patty, bacon and cheese; and whole, steamed lobster from Maine, in the USA, or the South Coast at this Bree Street hot spot.
 (West Coast Rock lobster is now sadly on SASSI’s red list.)

 Charango Grill and Bar (City Bowl)

 This is Peruvian crowd-pleasing fare.
 Start with the dirt-rubbed tuna tacos and spicy, zingy ceviche.
-The sirloin with chimichurri, lamb loin with chilli sauce, and succulent pork belly are all excellent mains, and perfect to share.
-Keep room for the picarones, feather-light sweet-potato doughnuts.
+The lamb, sirloin, and succulent pork belly are all excellent mains, and perfect for sharing.
+Keep room for the picarones, which are feather-light Peruvian sweet-potato doughnuts.

 Clarke’s Bar & Dining Room (City Bowl)

-Start the day with granola, huevos rancheros or simple avo on toast.
-Later on, tuck into diner fare like mac ’n cheese, juicy burgers and smoked pulled pork sarmies.
-Bar snacks like twice-fried fries with aioli and sweets like hot fudge-brownie sundaes go down a treat.
+Start the day with granola, huevos rancheros or simple avo on toast with labneh.
+Later on, tuck into diner fare like four-cheese mac ’n cheese, juicy burgers and smoked pulled pork sarmies.
+Bar snacks include twice-fried fries with aioli, and sweets like hot-fudge brownie sundaes go down a treat.

 Del Mar (Camps Bay)